remotion-dev/remotion/packages/docs/docs/terminology.md

 title: Terminology
 ---

-We try to define the meaning some terms here are used often in the documentation, but are not self-explanatory.
+Here we try to explain the meaning of some terms that are used often in the documentation, but are not self-explanatory.
 Which terms would you like to have explained?
 [Let us know](https://remotion.dev/issue)!

 ## Composition